 Defensive Measures and Challenges in M&A

-Defensive strategies in mergers and acquisitions (M&A) often determine the success or failure of a deal, especially in contested scenarios.
-Tactics such as poison pills, which dilute the value of shares to deter hostile takeovers, and white knight defenses, where a friendly buyer steps in, are frequently employed.
-These measures, however, come with their own set of challenges.
-For instance, retaining key teams during hostile bids can be critical.
-The analysis of team retention after startup acquisition highlights effective methods for maintaining cohesion and sustaining talent during such transitions.
+Defensive strategies in mergers and acquisitions often shape whether a deal succeeds or collapses, especially in contested situations.
+Tactics such as poison pills, which dilute share value to deter hostile takeovers, and white knight defenses, where a friendly buyer steps in, are common tools.

 Market Impact and Investor Sentiments Post-Acquisition